swiss-art-research-net/sari-iiif-clip-search/README.md

 ]
 ```

-Optional supported parameters are `minScore` to specify the minimum score the results should have, and `limit` to specify the maximum results to return.
+Optional supported parameters are `minScore` to specify the minimum score the results should have, and `limit` to specify the maximum number of results to return.

 e.g. `http://localhost:5000/query?str=a%20group%20of%20people&minScore=0.29&limit=3`